 If you do decide to go the co-host route, be sure to have a partnership agreement of some sort in place.
 If you’re good friends, it’s even more important to have an agreement before starting.
 The agreement lists out the roles and responsibilities that’re needed when putting together a podcast show.
 Who’s going to handle equipment setup/breakdown, editing, scheduling of guests, show planning, sales, marketing, social media, sponsorship/affiliate deals, profit splits, etc. And don’t forget, what happens when the show ends?
 Who gets what?

 There are many things to think about when joining forces with a co-host.
-And if you’re thinking about co-hosting with your kids or setting up a podcast for your kids, check out the Podcasting for Kids post.
+And you can also consider co-hosting with your kids or setting up a podcast for your kids to host themselves.

 One of my favorite co-hosted podcasts is the My Favorite Murder podcast hosted by Karen Kilgariff and Georgia Hardstark.
-Read a case study to learn some lessons on what made them successful.
+I did a case study to learn some lessons on what made them successful.

 They have a huge Murderino fan base and tour to sold-out shows worldwide.
 Their format works well for them too because they have the common theme of true crime murders.
 But what they do is they each research their own murders and bring them to the episode.
 Karen and Georgia each talk about their own murders, so they’re able to riff off each other and the stories.
 They play off each other so well and people feel engaged.